 Pecan Sandies Recipe

-Pecan Sandies combine crispy, buttery, and nutty goodness to make this cookie favorite.
+These Pecan Sandies cookies combine crispy, buttery, and nutty goodness to make this cookie an all-time favorite.

 The dough for these Pecan Sandies works best when chilled for a while before divvying them up for baking.
 The dough can also be formed into a roll, chilled for a few days and then sliced for baking as needed.

-These cookies will make good cookie tray partners for Pecan Sandies:
+Check out these other cookie recipes that will make good cookie tray partners for these Pecan Sandies:

 - Pretzel M&M Cookies Recipe